HappyOOAD/mystic-grills/README.md

 # Mystic Grills

-Mystic Grills is an innovative restaurant management app designed to streamline operations.
-With features covering user management, menu customization, and a streamlined ordering system.
-Mystic Grills provides a seamless and intuitive platform for both restaurant staff and customers.
-Mystic Grills aims to revolutionize restaurant management by leveraging technology to enhance efficiency, improve customer satisfaction, and drive the success of restaurants.
+Mystic Grills is an application designed for restaurant management, aiming to simplify operational processes.
+Equipped with functionalities such as user administration, customizable menus, and an efficient ordering system, Mystic Grills offers a user-friendly and cohesive experience for both restaurant personnel and patrons.
+The app aspires to transform the landscape of restaurant management by utilizing technology to boost operational efficiency, elevate customer contentment, and contribute to the overall success of dining establishments.

 ## SQL Schema
 ```sql